obip/ikim-website/groups/ds.md

 The group hosts the [junior group MicrobiomeSepsisPred](./groups/dss) funded by the BMBF.

 __Wastewater based epidemiology (WBE)__ presents a unique opportunity to characterize the virome and microbiome of an entire community.
 WBE is a specialized form of environmental genomics and allows characterizing microbial and viral life in urban environments, integrating material from thousands of individuals.
 Using WBE we create preditive models of pathogens in the population and the environment.
 We also work towards the establishment of anomaly detection systems.
 The group routinely analyses samples from waste water treatments plants, the sewer system and the hospital environment.

+The group runs a (meta-) genomic sequencing laboratory with both long and short read technology capabilities as well as robotic sample handling and library preparation facilities.